hyperfinitism/snpguest/README.md

   [-d, --host-data $HOST_DATA]
 ```

 Verifies the attestation report contents and signature using the VCEK/VLEK certificate and the given parameters.
-More precisely, this command performs the following steps:
+More precisely, this command performs the following verification steps:

 - Verify that the REPORTED_TCB and CHIP_ID fields in the report matches the VCEK/VLEK's ones.
 The `-s, --signature` flag skips this step.
-- Verify the signature of the report using the VCEK/VLEK cert.
+- Verify that the report is signed by VCEK/VLEK (ECDSA-SHA384).
 The `-t, --tcb` flag skips this step.
 - (Option) Verify that each of the fields in the report matches the user-provided reference value.
 Reference values must be provided in `0x`-prefixed hex string.
 Currently, only the following fields are supported:
   - `-r, --report-data $REPORT_DATA` (64 bytes = 128 hex characters)
   - `-m, --measurement $MEASUREMENT` (48 bytes = 96 hex characters)